dcamper/HPCC-htpasswd4classroom/README.md

     curl 'localhost:8002/WsEcl/submit/query/hthor/htpasswd_pws/json?admin_secret=Secret123&action=set&username=user1&password=MyNewPassword&verify_password=MyNewPassword'

 Note that you may need to supply a valid basic authorization header in your request if the system has an active authentication system (like what this plugin provides).

+Changes made to the .htpasswd file through this code take immediate effect.

 ## HPCC Cluster After Plugin Installation